-The Blood Parrot Cichlid fish are considered to be a medium-sized species.
+The Blood Parrot Cichlid is considered to be a medium-sized species.
 They can grow between 6 and 8 inches in length.

 There are no distinct differences in size between males and females of this species; both reach similar lengths as adults.
 Their larger size allows them to be more easily seen by viewers.

-Note: Because these fish are relatively large, aquarists must ensure they provide plenty of swimming space.
+Note: Because they are relatively large, aquarists must ensure they provide plenty of swimming space.

 The lifespan of Blood Parrot Cichlids is typically between 8 – 10 years.
 However, with proper care and maintenance, they can live up to 15 years or longer.

-Factors such as water quality, nutrition, tank size, and stress levels can affect the lifespan of these fish.
+Factors such as water quality, nutrition, aquarium size, and stress levels can affect their lifespan.
 To ensure a long life for your Blood Parrot Cichlid Fish it’s important to maintain good water quality throughout their lifetime.

 Behavior & Temperament

-Compared to other South American cichlids, the Blood Parrots are a peaceful and sociable species.
-But they are still a cichlid and can become territorial or aggressive, especially during the breeding season.
+Compared to other South American cichlids, the Blood Parrots are slightly peaceful and sociable species.
+But they are still aggressive fish and can become territorial, especially during the breeding season.

 Because of their size, aquarists often forget that these species need plenty of hiding places to feel safe and secure.
 Having lots of hiding places will let them hide when they are under stress.
 This will eventually improve their health and lifespan.

-When these fish are under stress, they can also become quite aggressive and they may harass or even attack other fish in the aquarium.
+When under stress, they can also become quite aggressive and they may harass or even attack other fish in the aquarium.
 But they can not eat other fish as their mouths are so small.